Jubilant Industries MD Manu Ahuja passes away | Headlines

 - India

-Jubilant Industries' MD and CEO Manu Ahuja passed away on Saturday, the company said.
+Jubilant Industries' Managing Director and CEO Manu Ahuja passed away on Saturday.

-In a regulatory filing on Sunday, Jubilant Industries Ltd said, ''We regret to inform you of the sudden and sad demise of Manu Ahuja, Managing Director & CEO of the company, on Saturday, December 9, 2023.''
-Ahuja's sudden and unexpected passing away will be an irreparable loss to the company, it said.
+In a regulatory filing on Sunday, Jubilant Industries Ltd said, ''We regret to inform you of the sudden and sad demise of Manu Ahuja, Managing Director & CEO of the company, on Saturday, December 9, 2023''.

+Ahuja's sudden and unexpected passing away will be an irreparable loss to the company, the filing said.

-''All the Directors and Employees of the Company convey deep sympathy, sorrow and condolences to his family,'' the filing said.
+''All the Directors and Employees of the Company convey deep sympathy, sorrow and condolences to his family,'' it noted.

 Ahuja joined the company in May 2018.

+He was also a whole-time Director and CEO of Jubilant Agri and Consumer Products Limited, a wholly-owned subsidiary of Jubilant Industries.

 According to the company website, Ahuja was an alumnus of XLRI Jamshedpur and Thapar Institute of Engineering, Patiala.
-He had rich experience in diverse businesses & industries across India and South East Asia.
+He had rich experience in diverse businesses and industries across India and South East Asia.

 Jubilant Industries Ltd is the flagship company of agri and performance polymers business of the Jubilant Bhartia group.